tonifrankola/docs-monitor/requirements/pre-installation-requirements.md

 If you plan to use Windows authentication, we recommend using our Configuration Wizard to create and configure the SysKit database.
 The Active Directory (Windows service) user running the configuration wizard needs to have __dbcreator__ and __securityadmin__ privileges on the SQL Server to create and configure the database.

-See [SQL Permissions](#internal/) to learn more about SysKit SQL server database requirements.
+See [SQL Permissions](#internal/installation-configuration/configuration-wizard/sql-permissions) to learn more about SysKit Monitor SQL server database requirements.
 If you cannot obtain such privileges, install the SysKit Monitor database __manually__ (or your DBA will create a DB).

 ___

-You need to create an empty database that will be used to store the SysKit data:
+You need to create an empty database that will be used to store the SysKit Monitor data:

 1. Open the __SQL Management Studio__.
 2. Select __SQL Server name > Databases__.